ovh/docs/pages/platform/serving-engine/23_HOWTO_deploy_serialized_models/guide.en-asia.md

 A model is composed of one or several running instance(s).
 These instances are automaticaly scaled by the **serving engine** depending on the input load of your model.
-That step allow you to configure the minimum and maximum number of instances that you want to run.
+That step allows you to configure the minimum and maximum number of instances that you want to run.

 ![image](images/07_select_auto_scale.png){.align-center}